kevgo/text-runner/documentation/user-defined-actions.md

 ## How it works

-An action is a simple JavaScript function.
+An action is a simple JavaScript or TypeScript function.
 It receives an object containing information and utility functions:

 <a type="all-action-args" ignore="linkTargets">